 How To Avoid Double Standards In Relationships

-Reviewer April Brewer , DBH, LPC
+Medically Reviewed By: April Brewer , DBH, LPC

 How to Avoid Double Standards in a Relationship

-- Becomes frustrated very easily
+- Become frustrated easily

-- Disrespectful towards others
+- Are disrespectful towards others

-- Unwilling to compromise/negotiate with others
+- Are unwilling to compromise or negotiate with others

 - Will advocate for themselves (express needs, wants, feelings, beliefs)